 When set to 1 Axis, the Scroll will ignore dragging along in its opposite direction once the user has begun scrolling.

-The Drag Scroll property controls whether the Scroll should respond to drag interactions.
+The Drag property controls whether the Scroll should respond to drag interactions.

-The Dragging property controls whether the Scroll should respond to scroll interactions.
+The Wheel property controls whether the Scroll should respond to mouse scroll interactions.

 The Content property displays the Scroll’s connected content layer.